flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 folder: mydoc
 ---

-FlashR is the main programming interface for FlashMatrix.
+FlashR is the R programming interface for FlashMatrix.
 By utilizing the powerful matrix computation in FlashMatrix, FlashR extends the R programming framework for large-scale data analysis.
 It executes R code in parallel automatically and utilizes one or many SSDs (solid-state drives), a type of fast disk that commonly exists in laptops and in the cloud, to scale R to large datasets.

 FlashR mimics the programming interface of the R framework.
 It reimplements many commonly used R functions in the [base](https://stat.ethz.ch/R-manual/R-devel/library/base/html/00Index.html) and [stats](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/00Index.html) packages to provide users a familiar R programming environment to reduce the learning curve.
 In addition, FlashR provides a set of generalized matrix operations that extend the R framework to implement more computations efficiently.
 FlashR is currently implemented as an R package.

 ## How to start